 2. The Dark is Rising Sequence by Susan Cooper

-Susan Cooper also plays with Arthurian legend, but situates her stories in present-day Cornwall and Wales.
+Susan Cooper also plays with Arthurian legend, but situates her stories in modern-day Cornwall and Wales.
 When I read this series as a teen, I didn’t realize how long they’d been around.
 They were published in the 60s and 70s!
-I found all of the child protagonists to be very relatable and realistic–and it’s quite fun to join them in sleuthing for Arthur clues without the trope of the internet.
+I found all of the child protagonists to be very relatable and realistic–and it’s quite fun to join them in sleuthing for Arthur clues in a pre-internet world.

 3. The Unicorn Chronicles by Bruce Coville